McDonald’s Salads Leave Nearly 400 People Violently Ill With Parasite Infection

 At least 395 people across 15 states have become ill with Cyclospora infection linked to contaminated salads sold at McDonald’s locations, the Food and Drug Administration (FDA) has confirmed.
-The infection most commonly causes watery, and sometimes explosive, diarrhea, but could also be accompanied by loss of appetite, weight loss, stomach cramps or pain, bloating, increased gas, nausea and fatigue.
+The infection most commonly causes watery, and sometimes explosive, diarrhea, but could also be accompanied by loss of appetite, weight loss, stomach cramps or pain, bloating, increased gas, nausea, and fatigue.

 The outbreak has caused no deaths, but 16 people have been hospitalized, Quartz reported.